piitaya/lovelace-mushroom-themes/README.md

 Just select your theme in your Home Assistant profile settings.

-2 themes are available :
+3 themes are available :

--   Mushroom (default)
+-   Mushroom (default) : If you use this one, just simply uninstall Mushroom Themes as it's now part of Home Assistant default theme.
 -   Mushroom square
+-   Mushroom shadow

 ## Build your own